openmrs-archive/openmrs-contrib-modulus/README.md

 MODULUS
 =====

-Backend of the OpenMRS Module Repository 2.0
+Backend of the OpenMRS Modules directory at [http://modules.openmrs.org](http://modules.openmrs.org).

+Provides a data model and a REST api for representing Modules.
+[Modulus UI] is developed separately, and provides the front-end web application that consumes this REST api.

 Building
 -----